Trekking in Sikkim Darjeeling

 Trekking in Darjeeling is a pathway to serenity, where each step takes you deeper into Darjeeling’s Singalila Ridge, and as you trek further to Sandakphu and Phalut through the Singalila National Park, you’ll encounter a rich variety of flora and fauna.
 From the 28 varieties of rhododendron flowers to the elusive red panda, trekking here in Darjeeling is walking through a biodiversity hotspot.
 Did you know that the Singalila National Park is home to over 200 species of birds?
 Keep your binoculars handy for some incredible birdwatching!

 The Tinchulay Forest lies adjacent to the Singalila National Park in Darjeeling, which spans across parts of West Bengal, Sikkim, and Nepal.
-The Singalila National Park along with the Tinchulay Forest nestled at an altitude ranging from 7,000 feet to 12,000 feet above sea level, creates an ideal habitat for red pandas and other wildlife species to thrive.
+The Singalila National Park, along with the Tinchulay Forest, nestled at an altitude ranging from 7,000 feet to 12,000 feet above sea level, creates an ideal habitat for red pandas and other wildlife species to thrive.

-Birding Treks is renowned in Darjeeling for its exceptional birdwatching experiences, offering trekkers and nature enthusiasts unparalleled opportunities to observe diverse avian species in their natural habitats.
+Birding Treks in Darjeeling is renowned for its exceptional birdwatching experiences, offering trekkers and nature enthusiasts unparalleled opportunities to observe diverse avian species in their natural habitats.
 Darjeeling’s rich biodiversity, combined with expert-guided tours, makes it a premier destination for birding, watching, trekking and tours.
 Read More

 Why Birding Trekking and tours is famous in Darjeeling is because of the diverse bird species that the Singalila National Park presents.
 The unique ecosystem of Darjeeling, ranging from sub-tropical to alpine zones, host a plethora of bird species.
-Notable among them are Satyr Tragopan: A rare pheasant with striking plumage, Himalayan Monal Known for its vibrant colors, Rufous-necked Hornbill a large bird species often seen in the forests and Other species include woodpeckers, sunbirds, and various flycatchers
+Notable among them are Satyr Tragopan: A rare pheasant with striking plumage, Himalayan Monal Known for its vibrant colors, Rufous-necked Hornbill, a large bird species often seen in the forests, and Other species include woodpeckers, sunbirds, and various flycatchers

 Trekking through the lush greenery of Neora Valley is a walk among giants.
 Surrounded by towering trees that stretch toward the sky, their leaves whispering secrets of the forest.
 That’s exactly what you get to experience while trekking in the Neora Valley in Darjeeling.
 Home to over 600 species of flora, from vibrant orchids to the different variety of rhododendrons, and the rich fauna from the red panda to the Himalayan black bear, the rich biodiversity of this park is simply mind-blowing!